OpenNMT/OpenNMT-py/docs/source/FAQ.md

 * If you train a transformer we support `max_relative_positions` (use 20) instead of position_encoding.
 * for very fast inference convert your model to CTranslate2 format.

-## Position encoding: Absolute vs Relative vs Rotary Embeddings
+## Position encoding: Absolute vs Relative vs Rotary Embeddings vs Alibi

 The basic feature is absolute position encoding stemming from the original Transformer Paper.
 However, even with this, we can use SinusoidalInterleaved (default OpenNMT-py) or SinusoidalConcat (default Fairseq imported models)